PurAlex/Module-1-Challenge/README.md

 ## Screenshots

-The following screenshots are of the HTML and CSS code showing the reafactored code.
+The following screenshots are of the HTML and CSS code showing the refactored code.

 ![Screenshot of HTML](./assets/screenshots/screenshot-html-1.jpg)